mwcproject/mwc-qt-wallet/DOC/cold_wallet_persistent_usb_drive_creation.md

 # Prerequisites
 *   A USB drive with at least 64GB of memory.
+128GB is probably better.

 You will have the best cold wallet experience with a faster USB drive.
 At the time of this writing, you can get a USB 3.1 stick with 128GB of memory and a data transfer rate of 300mb/s for around $20.